-- Quickly shift the breaker back to the “on” location.
-If it instantaneously trips again, leave it alone and contact us at 308-995-8177.
-A breaker that keeps flipping may indicate your home has an electrical problem.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 308-995-8177.
+A switch that keeps turning off might mean your residence has an electrical issue.

-If you have a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for troubleshooting.
-If it still won’t work, contact us at 308-995-8177 for support.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 308-995-8177 for assistance.

 Clogged Condensate Drain Pan

-If your pan involves a pump, find the float switch.
-If the mechanism is “up” and there’s liquid in the pan, you might have to get a new pump.
-Call us at 308-995-8177 for help.
+If your pan has a pump, find the float switch.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 308-995-8177 for help.